- Sports & Classification

 - Freestyle test – Individual

 Who is eligible for Equestrian?
-Athletes with a vision impairment or physical impairment (such as spinal or nerve injury, limb loss or limb deficiency, cerebral palsy or other similar disability).
+Athletes with a vision impairment or physical impairment (such as spinal or nerve damage, limb loss or limb deficiency, cerebral palsy or other similar impairments).

 How do I get a classification?
 Request a classification using the Get classified form.